jokergoo/IlluminaHumanMethylationEPICv2manifest/readme.md

 --------------------------------------

-This package provides manifest annotation for Illumina methylation EPIC array v2.0.
+This package provides manifest for Illumina methylation EPIC array v2.0.
 The data is based on the file https://support.illumina.com/content/dam/illumina-support/documents/downloads/productfiles/methylationepic/MethylationEPIC%20v2%20Files.zip from https://support.illumina.com/array/array_kits/infinium-methylationepic-beadchip-kit/downloads.html.

 A script for creating the data object in this package is contained in